 If you have studied a language for a few years in high school or if you have already learned some of the language from your family, then we urge you to start at a higher level.
 A higher-level course will be more beneficial to you than a beginning course.
 Furthermore, courses run more smoothly when the students are at approximately the same skill level.

 If you would like to start a language at a higher level than 101:

 - For ASL, you can take an assessment.
 Information on it is here.

 - For French or Spanish, you can take an assessment.
 Information on it is here.

 - For other languages, please contact Dana McDaniel (email@example.com).

 In addition to starting at a higher level, it is possible to get credits for certain language courses by taking an exam.
 Information on that is here.

 Core Curriculum designations:

 All of the 101-202 language courses (including LAN) meet the Cultural Interpretation requirement.
-FRE 202 also meets the International requirement.
+FRE 202 and ITA 202 also meet the International requirement.

 All of the modern languages are taught using an immersion approach.
 This means that at least 80% of instruction is conducted in the language.
 The reason is that the human brain can learn a large amount of language automatically through exposure.
 Since a four-credit course meets only three hours and 20 minutes per week, it is important to give students as much exposure as possible in this short amount of time.
 Students are also encouraged to get more exposure outside of class by participating in community events and weekly language tables arranged by our department, as well as through online materials.